April 9, 2024

 When to Consider a DEXA Scan

 Determining the optimal time to undergo a DEXA scan largely depends on individual health goals and baseline conditions.
 For those beginning a new fitness program, obtaining an initial DEXA scan provides a comprehensive starting point to measure progress against.
-It’s also advisable for individuals undergoing significant lifestyle changes, such as weight loss or muscle building, to utilize DEXA scans to accurately measure the effectiveness of their efforts.
+It’s also advisable for individuals undergoing significant lifestyle changes, such as weight loss or muscle building, to utilize DEXA scans to measure the effectiveness of their efforts accurately.
 Moreover, those at risk for osteoporosis or other bone-related conditions might consider regular scans to monitor bone density over time.

 Interpreting DEXA Results for Maximum Benefit